-The Bus Maintenance Facility bus wash and chassis wash wastewater merges prior to treatment via an oil/water separator.
+The Bus Maintenance Facility bus wash and chassis wash bay wastewater merges prior to treatment via an oil/water separator.
 Following treatment, the wastewater discharges to the main sanitary sewer line and into the Midway Sewer District.
 The oil and grease, pH, Total Suspended Solids (TSS), and Biological Oxygen Demand (BOD) parameters are sampled downstream of the oil/water separator prior to connecting to the main sewer line.
 Refer to Table 2 for monthly results.
+Figure 3 depicts the Bus maintenance facility discharge for the reporting period.

-Flow is calculated at the Bus Maintenance Facility using two flow meters, one located at the chassis wash facility and a second meter is located at the bus wash facility see Figure 1.
+Flow is calculated at the Bus Maintenance Facility using two flow meters, one located at the chassis wash facility and a second meter is located at the bus wash facility (see Figure 4).
 A QA/QC data review on Bus Maintenance Facility flow data revealed the flow meter used to monitor the bus wash facility had stopped reporting data in May 2022 and estimations of flow only included the chassis wash bay discharges from May 2022 to February 2023.
-A temporary flow meter was installed in February 2023 at the "Sample Manhole" location seen in Figure 1 to monitor discharges from the Bus Maintenance Facility to the Midway Sewer District while the bus wash flow meter is under repair.
-The Port notified the Department of Ecology on January 18, 2023, which was several months after the origination of this meter issue.
-Since the Bus Maintenance Facility and Chassis Wash is a combined outfall, it was not obvious in the data that one meter was not functioning when the flow data was generally a non-zero value.
-Environmental has implemented an additional check in our data review process to ensure a hidden meter issue such as this could be found much sooner.
-Additionally, discharge monitoring report data was resubmitted and flagged retroactively for the months of May - December 2022 to reflect the meter issue.
+A temporary flow meter was installed in February 2023 at the "Sample Manhole" location shown in Figure 4 to monitor discharges from the Bus Maintenance Facility to the Midway Sewer District while the bus wash flow meter is under repair.
+Final repairs to the bus wash flow meter were completed on March 22, 2024.

-Figure 1: Bus Maintenance Facility Flow Diagram
+Figure 4: Bus Maintenance Facility Flow Diagram